Sarajevo in 2 Days

 Latin Bridge

 I studied European History at University.
-So, standing on the spot where the act which triggered the start of World War I, ultimately shaping the world we live in today, took place is strangely exciting.
+So, standing on the spot where the act which triggered the start of World War I took place, which ultimately shaped the world we live in today, is strangely exciting.

 Assassination Spot of Franz Ferdinand